 I love making gluten free Swedish meatballs because they’re versatile and go just as well with potatoes as with egg noodles, pasta shapes or even rice.

-This recipe for Ikea meatballs is served in 340 stores all over the world, or it was pre-pandemic.
+These meatballs are served in 340 stores all over the world.
 It’s one of the best-loved and most popular dishes on Ikea’s restaurant menu.
 The Ikea in Hyderabad, India, offers a vegetarian version.